Last updated on July 14th, 2023 at 10:34 pm

 Yoga poses for fertility?
 You’re probably already skeptical, and you certainly can’t be blamed.
 Yoga is frequently touted as the answer to every known problem and the evidence is often lacking.
-Nevertheless, yoga does offer plenty of health benefits, and it’s a practice that I’d encourage anyone to take up.
+Nevertheless, yoga programs offer plenty of health benefits, and it’s a practice I’d encourage anyone to take up.

 If you’re trying to conceive, it certainly can’t hurt to try it.
 There’s no data to show that yoga will definitely boost fertility, but research suggests that it may improve fertility treatment outcomes, which is why using certin yoga poses for fertility has become fairly popular.